Dansby Swanson Player Props: Cubs vs. Mets

 Dansby Swanson At The Plate

-- Swanson has 11 doubles, a triple, four home runs and 29 walks while hitting .267.
+- Swanson is hitting .265 with 11 doubles, a triple, four home runs and 29 walks.

-- Among qualified hitters in MLB play, he ranks 66th in batting average, 27th in on-base percentage, and 96th in slugging.
+- Among qualifying hitters in baseball, he ranks 70th in batting average, 27th in on-base percentage, and 101st in slugging.

+- Swanson has picked up a hit in 56.5% of his 46 games this season, with multiple hits in 30.4% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.